 Queer Eye’s Bobby Berk Shares How to Design for All 5 SensesTop of the List

-The Netflix show Queer Eye has been filming their third season in Kansas City, though we must wait for 2019 to see it.
-In the meantime, The List sat down with the show’s interior designer, Bobby Berk, to get his tips on a unique new way to decorate your home – using your senses!
+The List sat down with the Queer Eye‘s interior designer, Bobby Berk, to get his tips on a unique new way to decorate your home – by using your senses!

 “The first thing that happens when you walk into a space is you see things,” Berk explains.
 “So you must make sure the lighting is right.”
 Adding more light to a space can make your space feel bigger – but sometimes less is more.
 In the evenings, it’s really important to have lights that dim, because bringing your lights down helps you fall asleep quicker!

 Bobby recommends placing wind chimes outside the home.
 Chimes that are loud enough so you can barely hear them.
 They will give you a serene feeling, and it can really make your home environment much more relaxing.

 Turns out, your sense of smell is most closely related to memories.
 So, different smells can really cultivate and bring you back to moments in your life.
 Think of a happy memory and what scents you were surrounded with.
 Mimic that scent as closely as possible and fill your home with it.

 Colors like red really stimulate appetite, whereas darker tones like grays and blacks can make food seem less appetizing.
 So, if you’re trying to lose weight, you might even consider adding some pops of black to your kitchen.